papiodesu/leptos_book/src/view/03_components.md

 }
 ```

-Now, we can use 「<ProgressBar max=50 progress=count/>」, or we can omit 「max」
+Now, we can use "<ProgressBar max=50 progress=count/>」, or we can omit 「max"
-to use the default value (i.e., 「<ProgressBar progress=count/>」).
+to use the default value (i.e., "<ProgressBar progress=count/>").
 The default value
-on an 「optional」 is its 「Default::default()」 value, which for a 「u16」 is going to
+on an "optional」 is its 「Default::default()」 value, which for a 「u16" is going to
-be 「0」.
-In the case of a progress bar, a max value of 「0」 is not very useful.
+be "0」.
+In the case of a progress bar, a max value of 「0" is not very useful.

 So let’s give it a particular default value instead.

-### 「default」 props
+### "default" props

-You can specify a default value other than 「Default::default()」 pretty simply
+You can specify a default value other than "Default::default()" pretty simply
-with 「#[prop(default = ...)」.
+with "#[prop(default = ...)".

 ```rust
 #[component]